Skip Navigation

 Tell your representative and senators to cosponsor and support the Bipartisan PSLF Payment Completion Fairness Act (S. 1331/H.R.
 2949).

-But because of how the law is written, many public service employees who have held up their end of the bargain are not getting the loan forgiveness they have worked toward.
+Because of how the law is written, many public service employees who have held up their end of the bargain are not getting the loan forgiveness they have worked toward.
 The law requires them to be employed in the public sector at the time of receiving loan forgiveness—even if they have already completed their 10 years and made qualifying payments.

-The bicameral Bipartisan PSLF Payment Completion Fairness Act (S. 1331/H.R.
+The bicameral, bipartisan PSLF Payment Completion Fairness Act (S. 1331/H.R.
 2949) would remove this requirement, allowing retired educators and others who have fulfilled their obligations to receive the debt forgiveness they have earned.